fdeloche/fmaskedCAP-model/documents/draft_project.md

 idea: initialize the algorithm with reasonable estimations of $E$ and $H$.
 At the end of the algorithm, done for each set of parameters $\theta$, we would select the best model minimizing the square error, then see how it behaves compared to real data.

+Toy model: Masked CAP toy model.ipynb
+Possibility of first step? try to see if estimation works on simple simulated data like this one

+ * TODO, next week : more on type of makser/probes, hypotheses, questions and difficulties